SenorAgosto/cribl.io.test/README.md

 	$ rustup-init

 Choose (2) custom installation, change the channel to "nightly".
 There are some features used by Rocket that aren't available in the stable build of the rustc compiler.

+Use `rustup` to install the nightly build of the rust compiler.

+	$ rustup toolchain install nightly

 ## Building the Code